MarvinSilcGit/Learning/English/README.md

 ### 11.2 Answers:

 1. - [x] How long has Paul been in hospital?
-2. - [ ] How long have you been katherine?
+2. - [ ] How long have you known katherine?
 3. - [x] How long have your sister been in Australia?
 4. - [x] How long have you been teaching English?
 5. - [x] How long have you had that jacket?